Minnetrista Museum & Gardens: "Home of the Ball Jar"

 In the mid-1880s, the Ball family made the decision to move their commercial glass business, Ball Brothers Manufacturing Company, to Muncie.
 A local natural gas boom in East Central Indiana was then attracting a great deal of industrial business to the region, and the area's social character appealed to the family.
 In describing his first visit to Muncie in 1886, Frank C. Ball wrote in his memoirs, "There was nothing about the town that particularly appealed to me, but the men were all courteous, kind, and businesslike."
-By the early 1900s, the Ball brothers had expanded their glass business in Muncie into a large, well-respected operation that was producing canning jars and related items in mass for the global market.
+By the early 1900s, the Ball brothers had expanded their glass business in Muncie into a large, well-respected firm, mass-producing canning jars and related items.

 Between 1893 and 1907, the five Ball brothers each married and built their family homes side by side along the stretch of land they purchased on the north side of the White River.
 All but one of those homes still stands today.
 The Frank C. Ball family home, historically known as Minnetrista before the name was applied to the entire property, burned down in 1967.
 Today, Minnetrista Museum & Gardens oversees the care of three of those houses: Oakhurst, the Lucius L. Ball House, and the Mary Lincoln Cottage.